JC01111/Leetcode/README.md

-## Leetcode problems I solved by topics with explanations.
+## Leetcode problems I solved by topics with explanations

 <!--
 Template